carolinetwyman/dynamicwine/README.md

 ## Description(Describe by words and images alike)
 ![image of site](/images/screenshot.png)
 ### Welcome to Dynamic Wine, the app that allows restaurants to select the perfect bottles for their unique winelist.
-You can filter your establishment's wine list by color or country, see it on a map, and click on a bottle to see tasting notes.
+You can filter your establishment's wine list by color or country.
+Our interactive map shows you exactly where it came from, and handsome modals allow you to get to know your wines better before inviting them to your dinner party.

-## ***Alcohol abuse is dangerous for health, consume with moderation***
+### ***Alcohol abuse is dangerous for health, consume with moderation***

 ## Demo(Images, Video links, Live Demo links)

 ## Technologies Used